 Of course, not everyone has a basement to move into, so other techniques have to be used to keep a dog cool on a hot night.
-I find that an open window and a box fan are most effective for cooling a room without air conditioning.
+I find that an open window and a box fan or a window fan are most effective for cooling a room without air conditioning.
 Box fans are getting harder to find where I live, however.
 Luckily, other types of powerful fans are available in some stores.
 Wet towels for the dog to lie on are also useful, if he or she will do this.
 A cooling pad for a dog bed would also help.
 The pet must be able to reach a water bowl during the night.

 Signs of Heat Exhaustion in Dogs

 If you take steps to keep your dog cool on hot days he or she should never develop heat-related illnesses, but it's good to know the signs, just in case.
 Old or overweight dogs and those with breathing problems are most susceptible to heat problems, but any dog can experience them.